Kurdish National Council: Criticism and conflict with the PYD and further events

 On 19 September, the Syrian Yazidi Council left both the KNC as well as the Syrian National Council after months of tension over the "failure to acknowledge the SNC's Arabism and Islamism problems" and the lack of representation for Yazidis within the Syrian opposition.

 On 25 October, the Kurdish National Council condemned the "indiscriminate" Turkish bombings on populated towns such as Jandairis and other towns in the northern Aleppo Governorate.
 The council stated that "the Turkish Army and allied Islamist rebels have been killing civilians, carrying out indiscriminate shelling and airstrikes on populated areas." and demanded the Turkish Armed Forces to withdraw its forces.
 A KNC member also denounced the Turkish focus on attacking the Syrian Democratic Forces as part of the Turkish military intervention in Syria.

-On 24 November, Asayish released some KNC politicians and many activists with the rest to be released "in the following days".
+On 24 November, Asayish released some KNC politicians and many activists, with the rest to be released "in the following days".
 Zara Salih of the Yekîtî Party said that his party saw "this first step as a positive sign and a good start" and that his party's leadership is "ready to begin negotiations with PYD and the Movement for a Democratic Society, to reach a new deal."

 On 30 March 2017, the Kurdish National Council withdrew from the High Negotiations Committee in protest of the HNC's policies.
 An official in the Kurdish Unity Party, part of the KNC, stated that "The Syrian opposition are against federalism and constitutional Kurdish national rights, and they want to delay discussing Kurdish rights in the future."

 On 30 April, the Afrin branch of the Kurdish National Council released a statement condemning the April 2017 Turkish airstrikes in Syria and Iraq.
 "We condemn and denounce the Turkish aggression and demand the government of Ankara to stop the [attacks] immediately, we also ask PYD [Democratic Union Party] authorities to change its approach and authoritarian behavior and move towards a national and responsible approach to serve the unity of the Kurds and the Kurdish project in the face of challenges and serious risks in the present time and in the future for our Kurdish people", the council stated.

 On 7 February 2025, the KNC withdrew from the Syrian National Coalition and from the Syrian Negotiation Commission.
+During the 2025–26 Syrian parliamentary election, the party gained four seats in the People's Assembly after the by-elections held in Ayn al-Arab District and Hasakah Governorate.